world-direct/k8s-setup/readme.md

     control plane instance.
     * lnxwrk: All Linux worker nodes
     * winwrk: All Windows worker nodes

 2. Create a .yml file, representing variables of your envrionment.
 You can check the provided files in '/conf'.
 The 'default.yml' contains the system default settings.
 You can override them in your custom configuration file.

 3. Activate the configuration by executing `k8s-setup config <path>`.
 The path can be absolute, or relative to the repository root.
 By default the `./conf/vagrant.yml` is selected.

-This Information is stored `~/.k8s-setup-current-config`.
-This is in your home directory, so normally you only have to execute in once.
+This Information is stored `.local/current-config`.
+This is persistent, so normally you only have to execute in once.
 4. You may verify everything by running `k8s-setup info`

+## Provide the configuration in an own repository

+k8s-setup doesn't care, where the config file is comming from.
+Just clone the repository containing your configuration file, and register it by `k8s-setup config <path>`

 ## Running the provisioners